ICAMS/Kanapy/docs/builds/html/_sources/usage.rst.txt

 If the built-in voxelization is prefered then the :meth:`src.kanapy.voxelization.voxelizationRoutine` method can be called to generate the hexahedral mesh.
 This function also takes in the timestep value as an input parameter and reads the corresponding dump file generated previously.
 The :meth:`src.kanapy.input_output.write_abaqus_inp` method can be called to write out Abaqus (.inp) input file.
+The Abaqus .inp file will be written out in :math:`mm` scale.
 The workflow for this looks like:

 .. code-block:: python

-    from src.kanapy.voxelization import voxelizationRoutine
+    from kanapy.voxelization import voxelizationRoutine
-    from src.kanapy.input_output import write_abaqus_inp, write_output_stat
+    from kanapy.input_output import write_abaqus_inp, write_output_stat

     def main():
         inputFile = os.getcwd() + '/stat_input.txt'